Michael Duck QC - Crime

 Medical and psychiatric cases

 Michael has demonstrated an expertise in cases involving complex psychiatric and medical issues with vulnerable defendants or witnesses.
-In the recent case of R v Mann (see below) the evidence of the defendant’s diminished responsibility was addressed by a total of four forensic psychiatrists.
+See the case of R v Williams (J) 2016/2017 (on going) below.
+In the case of R v Mann (see below) the evidence of the defendant’s diminished responsibility was addressed by a total of four forensic psychiatrists.
 Michael was responsible for conducting a number of conferences with the expert witnesses and presenting the complex arguments which arose.

 The “heavyweight” work with which Michael is involved generates complex financial investigations both during the trial process and post conviction.
 Michael has developed a reputation for his astute analysis of POCA litigation and is regularly instructed to conduct complex financial investigations for both the prosecution and the defence.
 The financial consequences for defendants in serious criminal cases can be devastating and Michael has the experience to ensure that the client achieves the best possible outcome.